Aline-Castro/IBM-Data-Science-Professional-Certificate/03 - Data Science Methodology /Week 01 /Practice Quiz: From Problem to Approach.md

-# Graded Quiz -  Practice Quiz.
+# Practice Quiz: From Problem to Approach

 #### Question 1: Select the correct statement.